Speech recognition

 If Supports speech recognition is true, initiates speech recognition.
 Usually a permission prompt will appear asking the user if they want to allow the page to use their microphone input.
 The user must approve the permission prompt before On start triggers.
 If there is a problem or permission is denied, On error is triggered.

-Language specifies the spoken language to recognise.
+Language specifies the spoken language to recognize, as an IETF language tag.
 Use a tag like en for English, en-US for US English, en-GB for British English, and so on.

 Mode can be continuous, which keeps recognising speech until the page is closed or the Stop speech recognition is used; or single phrase, which recognises speech until the user stops talking, then automatically stops speech recognition and triggers On end.